mike99mac/minimy-mike99mac/README.md

 ### Flash the drive

-To flash a Linux to the card, perform the following steps:
+To flash a Linux image to the card, perform the following steps:

-- Select your preferred **Operating System**.
-Ubuntu Desktop 22.04 LTS is recommended.
+- Select your preferred *Operating System*. **Ubuntu Desktop 22.04 LTS** is recommended.
 It's a solid OS, and the LTS stands for *Long Term Support*.
 Canonical promises to support it for at least four years.

-- Select the **Storage** device.
+- Select the *Storage* device.
 Ideally you will see the one micro-SD card plugged in.

 - Click **Write**.